Pirates of the Caribbean: The Eye of the Wind

 The water has receded from the docks, leaving the Pearl beached.
 Jack and Gibbs turn back to the horizon and see a great rise in the water, pushing the Cardinal’s ships quickly inland like surfers.

-Jack (shouting to Anne in her ship, Vengeance): “When that water comes back, we’re going to need some help getting us out to sea!”
+Jack (shouting across to Anne in her ship, Vengeance): “When that water comes back, we’re going to need some help getting us out to sea!”

 Anne nods, and the breeze picks up.
 The winds are soon roaring down the slopes behind Port Royal and tugging at the sails of the beached ships.
 The wave rushes in, carrying the Cardinal’s fleet, and a swirling, chaotic battle ensues as the ships fire upon each other and struggle to maneuver through the eddies, ruins, and wreckage.
 During the battle, Jack notices Angelica at the helm of one of the Cardinal’s ships.
 At Baldassaro’s order, Captain Jules takes aim at Jack with a long gun, but only manages to shoot his hat off, breaking the cross-stitching holding the other flap.

 Finally, with the help of Halcyone’s winds, they escape the watery maelstrom and head to sea.
 As they race from the port, Vengeance is struck violently by the Whale.
-Her ship sinking, Anne raises the winds to blow her over to the Pearl, which then quickly outruns the Whale.
+Her ship sinking, Anne raises the winds to blow her over to escape onto the Pearl, which then quickly outruns the Whale.

 Jack and Gibbs stand at the taffrail, staring at the soaked and smoking ruins of Port Royal.